Production Accounting for Film and Television

 What You Get

-After completing Foundations of Production Accounting, you'll receive an authentic digital badge from the #1 business school in Canada that employers will recognize.
+After completing this program, you'll receive an authentic digital badge from the top-ranked business school in Canada that employers will recognize.

 As more and more companies look for candidates with specific skills, this badge on your CV will be a credible assurance of your achievements and expertise, allowing the right roles to find you faster.